 New research on a relatively unmonitored part of Antarctica shows that the ice in the area has been melting at a faster pace —and for longer— than previously thought.
-The study, which appears in the journal Geophysical Research Letters, provides insight on the implications of ice loss in Antarctica for sea level rise (for a brief compilation on the topic, check this article).
+The study, which appears in the journal Geophysical Research Letters, provides insight on the implications of ice loss in Antarctica for sea level rise.

 Satellite reviews of West Antarctica over the past two decades show the rapid increase of ice-loss.
 The ice shelves —blocks of floating ice that flow from Antarctica's glaciers to the ocean— are shrinking and disappearing, this leaves way for warm waters to gnaw at the glaciers' grounding line, which separates land-bound ice from the floating ice.
 As a consequence, the grounding line in West Antarctica's glaciers has started to receed and expose thicker, older ice; thus increasing the flow of the glaciers.
 In some cases, this acceleration in flow has reached the point of no-return.